ff6347/prototyping-machines/hid-prototypes/Alfredo – Nina Botthof/index.md

 - Is there anything you disliked about it?

 ### Results

-- 4 out of 5 would use Alfredo
-- possibility to personalise the routine is very important
-- need for a simple user interface on the phone
-- further timer for drinking temperature proposed
-- positive: think less in the morning
-- push-messages better than iMessages
-- wires & laptop are disturbing
-- worries because of the current
-- bigger cup for tea
-- vintage stile is very appealing

 The results of the Usertesting are positive overall.
 Four of the five participants claimed that they would buy Alfredo and use it in their daily lifes.
 One mayour argument for the use of Alfredo was the fact that it takes over some tasks which you do not need to think of any more.